dojo/site/README.md

 ## Now Deployments

 On submission of a PR, an automatic deployment of the site is made to `now.sh`.
 The PR will be updated with the URL to the deployment automatically.
 You can test this deployment prior by running `now` locally (install the now cli with `npm install -g now`).

+Once merged the site will be deployed for each language (subdomain) to the domain specified on the [Versions](#versions) table based on the branch your PR merged into.
+The master branch will always be `next.dojo.io`.

+To deploy new documentation from one of the repositories dojo.io pulls from (dojo/framework and dojo/examples), simpy trigger a build in Travis for the correct [Versions](#versions) you wish to redeploy.